Skip to main content

 1. Childbearing

-Supporting the weight of the baby, hormone changes, and lack of core strength can affect a woman during pregnancy.
-Many women assume these are permanent changes they must learn to cope with in the long-term.
-But that's not true.
+Supporting the weight of a baby, hormone changes, and postural changes can affect a woman during pregnancy.
+Many women assume these are permanent changes they must learn to cope with in the long term.
+But that is not true.
 Physical therapists can help with many related issues, including:

 2. Gastroenterological and Urological Conditions

-Conditions that fall under these categories, such as bowel incontinence and constipation, are often ones that women do not feel comfortable discussing or may not even know that these issues can be treated.
-Women's health physical therapists have specialized education and expertise and frequently help women with these issues.
+Conditions such as bowel incontinence and constipation are often ones that women do not feel comfortable discussing.
+Or they may not even know that there is treatment available for these issues.
+Women's health physical therapists have specialized education and expertise and often help women with these issues.

 3. Pelvic Floor Dysfunction and Gynecological Conditions

-Pelvic organ prolapse, pelvic pain, and pain with sexual intercourse are some of the issues that many women deal with silently.
-Physical therapists can help with solutions that often do not involve surgery or long-term use of prescription medications.
+Pelvic organ prolapse, pelvic pain, and pain with sexual intercourse are just some of the issues that many women deal with silently.
+Physical therapists can offer solutions that often do not involve surgery or long-term prescription medicine use.

 4. Menopause

-Menopause can mean significant changes for a woman, including weight gain, insomnia, and hot flashes.
-Physical therapists can design an aerobic exercise plan to help with those effects, while also improving strength and balance, which in turn helps with building muscle and maintaining bone density and reducing the risk for problems related to osteopenia and osteoporosis.
+Menopause can mean significant changes for a woman.
+Changes can include weight gain, insomnia, and hot flashes.
+Physical therapists can design an aerobic exercise plan to help with those effects.
+They also can help you design a strength and balance program to help with building muscle, reducing falls risk, and maintaining bone density and can reduce the risk of problems related to osteopenia and osteoporosis.

 Learn more about women's health physical therapists and the conditions they treat.